||Page last updated|

 I was recently introduced to the YouTube turning videos by John Lucas.
 I haven't watched them all, nor have I tried all of his suggestions, but what I have seen so far have been excellent.

 If you are interested in making bowls, I bought and liked the "Turned Bowls made Easy" video from Bill Grumbine.
 The biggest complaint is that he does practically everything with just a bowl gouge - he doesn't need or use all those other tools you bought when you got your lathe.
+Bill has retired, but has some copies of this great DVD available - email him, or you can buy used copies on Amazon.

 My friend, Stu Ablett, is a Canadian who lives in Tokyo with his Japanese wife and family.
 He is an extraordinary woodworker, both flatwork and turning (as well as a talented metalworker).
 A few years ago he posted an educational video on how he makes toothpick holders.
 His other videos are very educational as well.